reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 </table>

-When using `Reason` every function accepts a single argument.
+When using Reason every function accepts a single argument.
 In this example, that single argument happens to be a destructured tuple.
-This appears very similar to the `JavaScript` arguments.
+This appears very similar to the JavaScript arguments.
 However, the difference is apparent when supplying those arguments as first class.
-In `JavaScript`, arguments are an array, and supplying *all* of the arguments requires `.apply`.
+In JavaScript, arguments are an array, and supplying *all* of the arguments requires `.apply`.
-In `Reason`, you may simply supply the tuple.
+In Reason, you may simply supply the tuple.

 <table>
   <thead><tr> <th scope="col"><p >JavaScript</p></th> <th scope="col"><p>Reason</p></th></tr></thead>